cybercog/laravel-love/README.md

 ## Glossary

+- `Reaction` — the response that reveals Reacter's feelings or attitude.
+- `ReactionType` — type of the emotional response (Like, Dislike, Love, Hate, etc).
+- `Reacterable` — polymorphic connection with Reacter (User, Person, Organization, etc).
 - `Reacter` — one who reacts.
-- `Reacterable` — polymorphic connection with Reacter (User, Person, Organization, etc).
+- `Reactable` — polymorphic connection with Reactant (Article, Comment, etc).
 - `Reactant` — subject which could receive Reactions.
-- `Reactable` — polymorphic connection with Reactant (Article, Comment, etc).
-- `Reaction` — the response that reveals Reacter's feelings or attitude.
-- `ReactionType` — type of the emotional response (Like, Dislike, Love, Hate, etc).
-- `ReactionCounter` — computed statistical values of ReactionTypes related to Reactable entities.
+- `ReactionCounter` — computed statistical values of ReactionTypes related to Reactant.
-- `ReactionTotal` — computed statistical values of total Reactions count & their weight related to Reactable entities.
+- `ReactionTotal` — computed statistical values of total Reactions count & their weight related to Reactant.

 ## Requirements